Code of Ethics

 - Ecologists will not discriminate against others, in the course of their work on the basis of gender, sexual orientation, marital status, creed, religion, race, color, national origin, age, economic status, disability, or organizational affiliation.

-- Ecologists will not practice or condone harassment in any form in any professional context.
+- Ecologists will not practice or condone harassment in any form, including sexual harassment, in any professional context.

 - In communications, ecologists should clearly differentiate facts, opinions, and hypotheses.